tukiains/blackjack-gui/README.md

 $ blackjack --subset hard
 ```

-## Rules
+## Optimal basic strategy

-Blackjack rules vary depending on the casino.
-In this application they follow the rules of Casino Helsinki,
+Blackjack rules vary depending on the casino, and the optimal basic strategy depends on the rules.
-explained in Finnish [here](http://www.rahapeliopas.fi/kasinopelit/blackjack/), i.e.:
+See overview of the most common rule variations [here](rule-variations.md).

+### Optimal basic strategy for Casino Helsinki

+The rules at Casino Helsinki:

 - 6 decks
 - Blackjack pays 3 to 2